 Will Ellis, Richard Renaldi, Jessica Wolff, CMA’s Permanent Collection, Participants from Pop-Up Museum Sites

-Click here to see more photos of the Focus: Artist As Observer exhibition.
+Click here to see more images from Focus: Artist As Observer

-Focus: Artist as Observer, an exhibition on view in the Cynthia C. Wainwright Gallery, explores the ways artists examine and celebrate various aspects of heritage, culture, neighborhood and personal identity.
+Focus: Artist as Observer, on view in the Cynthia C. Wainwright Gallery, explores the ways artists examine and celebrate various aspects of heritage, culture, neighborhood and personal identity.

 Focus: Artist as Observer merges these three exhibitions with the work of contemporary artists, including Will Ellis, Richard Renaldi, and Jessica Wolff, to communicate the importance of our individual and collective identities, and how we connect with the world at large.